Mikroways/windows-packer-terraform-libvirt/README.md

 ```
 make --dry-run build-windows-11-21h2-libvirt
 ```
+> If everything looks good to yo, proceed without `--dry-run`

+### In case you want to change some packer options

-Will list all commands that will be run.
-If you would like to change, for example some variable of each packer hcl file, you are going to need to run this comman manually.
-But you can do something like:
+If you would like to change, for example some variables of each packer hcl file, you are going to need to run some helper script.
+The next example shows how create this helper script, adding an extra `-var-file` option:

 ```
 make --dry-run build-windows-11-21h2-libvirt \